Asaayu/integrated-voice-control-system/workshop/description/base.md

 [hr][/hr]
 [h1]Getting Started[/h1]
 [b]Pre-Game Setup[/b]:
-Install the an English language pack and set up your microphone as the default input device in sound settings.
+Install a supported language pack and set up your microphone as the default input device in your sound settings.

 [b]In-Game Setup[/b]:
 Start a mission in the editor as a group leader with AI units, then open the [b]ESC[/b] menu, navigate to [b]Addon Options[/b], and select [b]IVCS Audio Test[/b].
 Follow the on-screen instructions to verify functionality.

 [b]Using Commands[/b]:
 Press [b]CTRL + `[/b] (or your custom keybind) to enable voice input.
 A green outline around your screen indicates that the system is listening.
 Speak commands using the appropriate prefixes and affixes as listed in the command reference sheet.

-The mod will display the recognized text along with its confidence levels:
-[i]Black Background[/i]: Listening.
-[i]Red Background[/i]: Invalid sentence.
-[i]Orange Background[/i]: Valid sentence, but confidence is too low.
-[i]Green Background[/i]: Valid sentence with high confidence, the command will execute.

 [hr][/hr]
 [h1]Troubleshooting[/h1]